We can provide funding to candidates who will be presenting a proffered paper at UKIO for the first time.

 NB Funding will not be released until notification has been received from UKIO confirming that the abstract has been accepted for oral presentation.

-Those wishing to apply for the grant are required to complete the accompanying application form and submit by the deadline of 5pm on 18 March 2024.
+Those wishing to apply for the grant are required to complete our application form.
+We'll open the form for the next round of applications in 2027.

-The panel will independently and anonymously assess each application against the award criteria at the beginning of March, with an aim to notify applicants of outcomes by the end of March at the latest.
+The panel will independently and anonymously assess each application against the award criteria mid-April, with an aim to notify applicants of outcomes by the end of April at the latest.

 Philip Mowlem, a reporting radiographer at Poole Hospital NHS Foundation Trust, applied for and received the grant.
 He says, "I applied to promote a small piece of research I was due to publish.
 The money paid for my travel, accommodation, attendance at the conference and also the printing of a poster.
 It was a valuable experience which highlighted some of the pitfalls you can fall foul of.
 I shared my experience as an article in Synergy News.”